joegreene/Spring-2014-CS-Lab--SI-/Week 7/README.md

 ```C++
   //...code...
   x < 0 ? y = 10 : z = 20;
   //...code...
 ```

-The equivalent of this using an if-else statement is as follows:
+The equivalent of this, by using an if-else statement, is as follows:

 ```C++
   //...code...